Age Group - KS2

 They will Learn…

-How drugs effect your brain and what it does to you
+How drugs effect someones brain and what it does to them

-How gangs use children to commit these crimes
+How and why gangs use children to commit these crimes (manipulation and exploitation)

 What happens if you are caught carrying drugs